bormaxi8080/starred/README.md

 - [echogarden-project/echogarden](https://github.com/echogarden-project/echogarden) - Cross-platform speech toolset, used from the command-line or as a Node.js library.
 Includes a variety of engines for speech synthesis, speech recognition, forced alignment, speech translation, voice i
 - [devflowinc/firecrawl-simple](https://github.com/devflowinc/firecrawl-simple) - ➖ Stripped down, stable version of firecrawl optimized for self-hosting and ease of contribution.
 Billing logic and AI features are completely removed.
 Crawl and convert any website into LLM-ready mar
 - [paulpogoda/Digital-Profiler-s-Toolkit](https://github.com/paulpogoda/Digital-Profiler-s-Toolkit) - This toolkit useful in profiling, research and digital investigations built for me and my trainees.
 Working and necessary tools only.
 All are tested in real cases, mostly free.
 UI an CLI tools separat
-- [getmaxun/maxun](https://github.com/getmaxun/maxun) - Open-Source No Code Web Data Extraction Platform • Turn Websites To APIs & Spreadsheets In Minutes!
+- [getmaxun/maxun](https://github.com/getmaxun/maxun) - 🔥 No Code Web Data Extraction Platform • Open-Source Alternative To Octoparse, ParseHub 🔥
 - [jessetinell/x2.email](https://github.com/jessetinell/x2.email) -
 - [kimlimjustin/xplorer](https://github.com/kimlimjustin/xplorer) - Xplorer, a customizable, modern file manager
 - [microsoft/data-formulator](https://github.com/microsoft/data-formulator) - 🪄 Create rich visualizations with AI